alephium/docs/docs/ralph/getting-started.md

 ### Braces Syntax for Asset Approval

 In function calls, you could specify the amount of assets to be used by a function using braces syntax.
-Additional details about the Asset Approval System (APS) can be found [here](/ralph/asset-permission-system).
+Additional details about the Asset Permission System (APS) can be found [here](/ralph/asset-permission-system).

 ```rust
 // Approve a certain amount of token1 for swapping